Aliases for CD80 Gene

 The protein encoded by this gene is a membrane receptor that is activated by the binding of CD28 or CTLA-4.
 The activated protein induces T-cell proliferation and cytokine production.
 This protein can act as a receptor for adenovirus subgroup B and may play a role in lupus neuropathy. [provided by RefSeq, Aug 2011]

 GeneCards Summary for CD80 Gene

 CD80 (CD80 Molecule) is a Protein Coding gene.
-Diseases associated with CD80 include systemic lupus erythematosus and rheumatoid arthritis.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with CD80 include Systemic Lupus Erythematosus and Rheumatoid Arthritis.
+Among its related pathways are CTLA4 Signaling and Th17 Differentiation Pathway.
 GO annotations related to this gene include coreceptor activity.
 An important paralog of this gene is CD86.